+Another important application of such an LSMT will be to successfully regulate $t$-channel kinematic singularities of tree-level transition amplitudes~\cite{Peierls:1961zz,Coleman:1965xm,Nowakowski:1993iu,Ginzburg:1995bc} that appear in the physical region of the phase space.
+In the LSMT framework, this can be done without appealing, for example, to statistical uncertainties of the particle momenta in the colliding muon beams~\cite{Kotkin:1992bj,Melnikov:1996na,Melnikov:1996iu,Grzadkowski:2021kgi}.
+Hence, the dynamics regulating such $t$-channel singularities can be fundamentally different from that presented in other approaches.
+Other applications of an LSMT may include new-physics searches for displaced vertices during the hadronization process at high-energy colliders like~LHC~\cite{LHCb:2014osd,Bondarenko:2019tss}, or its peripheral experiments~\cite{Beacham:2019nyx}, FASER~\cite{Feng:2017uoz,FASER:2018eoc}, MATHUSLA~\cite{Chou:2016lxi,Curtin:2018mvb} and SHiP~\cite{Alekhin:2015byh}.
+Such considerations may lead to an improved interpretation of the experimental~data.

-In this paper we aim to formulate a non-local S-matrix theory in which localisation effects in particle interactions are consistently taken into account in scattering processes.
-Such a non-local extension of the S-matrix receives its standard form in the well defined limit in which the spread of localisation of all interaction vertices is taken to be infinite.
-To illustrate the key features of the non-local S-matrix formalism, we will consider a $2\to 2$ scattering process within a solvable QFT model in which the production and detection vertices are assumed to be not sharply localised in space, but they have a spatial spread of Gaussian form.
+In this paper we aim to formulate an S-matrix theory in which effects in particle interactions are consistently taken into account in scattering processes.
+The proposed construction of the LSMT receives its standard S-matrix form in the well defined limit in which the spread of all interaction vertices is taken to be infinite.
+To illustrate the key features of our localised S-matrix formalism, we will consider a $2\to 2$ scattering process within a solvable QFT model in which the production and detection vertices are assumed to have a spatial spread of Gaussian form.

-The aforementioned solvable QFT model was previously introduced in~\cite{Ioannisian:1998ch} where several basic\- properties of propagation and oscillation of neutrinos were analysed in two physical regions that depend on the distance $\absl$ of the detector from the source.
+The aforementioned solvable QFT model was previously introduced in~\cite{Ioannisian:1998ch} where several basic properties of propagation and oscillation of neutrinos were analysed in two physical regions that depend on the distance $\absl$ of the detector from the source.
 Here, we further consolidate these earlier findings by borrowing a terminology known from light diffraction in classical optics.
 Exactly as~in diffractive optics, depending on $\absl$, we have two regions which we call the near-field and far-field zones, or the Fresnel and Fraunhofer regions.
-These two regions depend on the spatial localisation spread of the production or detection vertices, which we generically denote as $\dl$, and the magnitude~$\absp$ of the net three-momentum ${\bf p}$ of all particles in the initial or final state.
+These two regions depend on the spatial spread of the production or detection vertices, which we generically denote as $\dl$, and the magnitude~$\absp$ of the net three-momentum ${\bf p}$ of all particles in the initial or final state.
 Hence, the Fresnel (near-field) zone refers typically to distances $\absl$ in the interval, ${0 \le \absl \lesssim \absp\,\dl^2}$, whilst the Fraunhofer (far-field) regime sets on in its full glory when~${\absl \gg \absp\, \dl^2}$.